Mary Berenson

-Mary Berenson (born Mary Whitall Smith; 1864 in Pennsylvania – 1945 in Italy) was an art historian, now thought to have had a large hand in some of the writings of her second husband, Bernard Berenson.
+Mary Berenson (born Mary Whitall Smith; 1864 in Pennsylvania – 1945 in Italy) was an American art historian, now thought to have had a large hand in some of the writings of her second husband, Bernard Berenson.

 Biography

 Her father was Robert Pearsall Smith, her mother Hannah Whitall Smith (born Hannah Tatum Whitall).
-She studied at the Harvard Annex in 1884-1885.
+She studied at the Harvard Annex in 1884–1885.
 There, Mary met the Irish barrister Benjamin "Frank" Conn Costelloe, whom she married in 1885, having converted to Catholicism.
 This marriage was the occasion for the whole family, including her brother Logan Pearsall Smith and sister Alys Pearsall Smith, to move to England in 1888.
 However, already by 1892 the couple had separated, though Frank would not agree to divorce.

-Mary had two daughters with Frank Costelloe: Ray Strachey and Karin Stephen.
-Through them, Mary was related by marriage to the Bloomsbury Group of English artists and literary figures: Karin married Adrian Stephen, who was Virginia Woolf's brother, and Ray married Oliver Strachey, who was Lytton Strachey’s brother.
+Mary had two daughters, Ray Strachey and Karin Stephen, with Frank Costelloe.
+Through them, she was related by marriage to the Bloomsbury Group of English artists and literary figures: Karin married Adrian Stephen, who was Virginia Woolf's brother, and Ray married Oliver Strachey, who was Lytton Strachey’s brother.